team-asr/open-drone/README.md

 ### Technology Stack
 The Open Drone Suite is build using the Java Programming Language, employs shell scripting as a joiner to various components, as shall be seen in the following documentation.
+The image below shows the major components and how they relate to each other.
+Each technology used is shown alongside to be able to understand how the components interconnect.
 ![](architecture.png)

+### Overview of the System
+The following is a breakdown of each subsystem/component:

 ### Installation and Usage Guide